How can Feng Shui nourish you?

 Feng Shui is an ancient Chinese art and science of improving health and fortune through the thoughtful design of people's surroundings.
-Most people associate it with the design of buildings and the arrangement interior spaces, but feng shui also extends to outdoor environments, such as the layout of gardens.
+Most people associate it with the design of buildings and the arrangement of interior spaces, but Feng Shui also extends to outdoor environments, such as the layout of gardens.

-The words ‘feng shui’ themselves mean ‘wind’ and ‘water’ respectively.
-In feng shui practice, wind is believed to dissipate or scatter qi, while water is said to allow it to collect.
-Although there is some discussion about the origins of this practice, it is believed to be about 6,000 years old.
+Although there is some discussion about the origins of the practice, it is believed to be about 6,000 years old.
 In its earliest forms, Feng Shui is thought to have been used by ancient farming communities to choose optimal locations for their dwellings and crops.

 Benefits of Feng Shui

 Winston Churchill famously once observed that “We shape our buildings, and afterwards, our buildings shape us.”
 Generally, the intended benefits of feng shui for health stem from the creation of environments that feel good to spend time in, support vitality in living spaces and restfulness in bedrooms.

 Many people apply the principles of feng shui for love or wealth, and some believe they have enjoyed significant success as a result.
 The classic benefits of feng shui are reported to include good fortune, health and prosperity, improvements in focus and concentration, and an increased ability to attract positive relationships.

 Research suggests that traditional feng shui concepts may correspond closely with modern architectural principles of best practice.
 Another small-scale study endeavoured to correlate the feng shui of hotel foyers with the level of business success their managers reported.
 The findings suggested hotels with good feng shui may enjoy greater business success.